The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 I am you.
 Is it just me?

-This collection of short notes reaching toward inner surrender are offered to you with love, by
+This collection of aphorisms, short notes reaching toward inner surrender are offered to you with great respect and love, by someone who is

 Everyone has their own experience, and not everyone can easily or perhaps ever slip into mine without some translation.
 It might not make any sense.
 And it might seem hopeless to try, if differences are so great.